Nakayima Tree

 The Nakayima Tree – Uganda’s cultural site.

-The tree’s strategic position along Kampala Fort Portal road makes it an all right destination on your way to see the Chimpanzees in Kibale national park or to the western parks of Queen Elizabeth national parks for game viewing or Bwindi impenetrable forest national park for gorillas.
-For cultural safaris in Uganda, they should all lead to Nakayima tree in Mubende.
+The tree’s strategic position along Kampala Fort Portal road makes it an ideal destination on your way to see the chimps in Kibale National Park, or to the western parks of Queen Elizabeth National Park for game viewing or Bwindi Impenetrable Forest National Park for gorillas.
+For cultural safaris in Uganda, they should all lead to the Nakayima tree in Mubende.

 Book your Uganda safari now for memorable experiences.